agorf/thyme/README.md

 # thyme

-A minimal single-page web app for browsing and viewing photos locally.
+A minimal single-page web app for browsing and viewing local photos

 <a href="https://www.flickr.com/photos/infobunny/7093903557"
 title="thyme by poppet with a camera, on Flickr"><img